mquigs00/WhisperingPines/README.md

 I've gone back to an RDS MySQL database instead of SQL Server just because the licensing costs are not worth it for a self-funded practice project.
 I've got my basic front end setup and am starting to combine my Express backend for routing.

+Update: 7.15.25:
+Register form now actually inserts new user to database.
+Still need to work out inserting the address pieces into each of their respective table and linking the userId, premise, streetId, and zipcodeId in User_to_Address table.

 You can view my inital repo here: https://github.com/mquigs00/LibrarySim